LLNL/Silo/docs/Chapter2-Section4.md

 This is a utility function to facilitate writing of an array of strings to a file.
 This function will take an array of strings and catenate them together into a single, semi-colon delimited list of strings.

-Some characters are NOT permitted in the input strings.
+Some characters are `NOT` permitted in the input strings.
-These are ‘\n’, ‘\0’ and ‘;’ characters.
+These are '\n', '\0' and ';' characters.

 This function can be used together with DBWrite() to easily write a list of strings to the a Silo database.

 ### `DBStringListToStringArray()` - Given a single, semi-colon delimited string, de-catenate it into an array of strings.